KenWilliamson/Angular2HostedMobileApp/README.md

 The Device and Camera plugins are used.

 ## Create a Mobile App
-All that is needed to turn this app into a mobile all is to host it somewhere and build a wrapper with the HostedCordovaApp (https://github.com/KenWilliamson/HostedCordovaApp.git) project.
+All that is needed to turn this appliation into a mobile application is to host it somewhere and build a wrapper with the HostedCordovaApp (https://github.com/KenWilliamson/HostedCordovaApp.git) project.
 Configure the HostedCordovaApp wrapper to point to where this application is hosted.
 See HostedCordovaApp for more details.